Giants-Diamondbacks Betting Preview, Prediction, How to Watch

-The San Francisco Giants (16-20) take on the Arizona Diamondbacks (20-17) Thursday night at Chase Field.
-This game will continue our MLB odds series with a Giants-Diamondbacks prediction and pick while letting you know how to watch the game.
+The San Francisco Giants (17-22) take on the Arizona Diamondbacks (22-18) Sunday afternoon at Chase Field.
+This game will continue our MLB odds series with a Giants-Diamondbacks prediction and pick while letting you know how to watch, as well.

-The Giants are fourth in the NL West division and .500 in their last 10 games.
-San Francisco is coming off a series with the Washington Nationals and they lost two of three.
-The Giants won their previous two series before that.
-San Francisco is led by Thairo Estrada as he is batting .338 with six home runs and a .910 OPS.
-J.D Davis leads the team with seven home runs an 20 RBI, as well.
-The Giants have some ground to make up in the division, but the season is still young.
+The Giants are being led by rookie Casey Schmitt in this series.
+He has seven hits in 12 at-bats in the three games played so far.
+Schmitt has started his major league career on a five game hit streak with 11 hits in those five games.
+J.D Davis and Lamonte Wade Jr. have five hits each in this series, as well.
+Schmitt, Michael Conforto and Joc Pederson have all gone yard.
+The downside of the Giants offense has been Thairo Estrada and Mitch Haniger.
+They are a combined 0-25 on the series.
+Add Wilmer Flores to that total and the three players are a combined 1-34.
+San Francisco will need a little more production from one or two of those players in this game.

-The Diamondbacks are .500 in their last 10 games and lose their last two.
-They just lost a home series against the Miami Marlins, but still sit second in the NL West.
-Arizona has some pitching to figure out, but their hitters are doing good.
-Christian Walker is hitting .274 with nine home runs and 28 RBI while Lourdes Gurriel Jr. leads the team with a .306 batting average.
-This will be a big four games early in the season for the Diamondbacks.
+The Diamondbacks are hitting .306 in this series.
+A big part of that has been Dominic Fletcher.
+He is 8-12 in the three games four extra base hits, including two home runs.
+Fletcher has racked up 11 RBI in the three games to bring his RBI total to 13.
+Fletcher has a hit in 10 of the 11 games he has gotten an at-bat in.
+11 different players for the Diamondbacks have scored a run in this series.

 Here are the Giants-Diamondbacks MLB odds, courtesy of FanDuel.